Comerstar/0cam1/README.md

     - [4.2 - Decimal to Binary Converter](#42---decimal-to-binary-converter)

 ## Section 1: The Principles behind 0cam1
 0cam1 is designed with one core aim, and one core principle.
 Understanding these will make understanding the way the language functions much easier.
 Firstly, 0cam1 aims to give programmers the neat simplicity of functional programming, whilst giving them the power of mutability.
 Secondly, 0cam1 is as lazy as possible: values are only updated when they are absolutely needed.
+0cam1 is also designed to be as logically consist and robust as possible, with all possible types being treated as equally as possible.
+Additionally, anything that does not have a return type is accessed through assignments, representing the fact that it does not return anything.

 ## Section 2: Basic Syntax
 In this section we will cover the basic syntax of 0cam1.